MOKUCHI is proud to present the 6th annual NY KEZ with the support of Dain’s Lumber

 Kezurou Kai are gatherings for Japanese woodworking enthusiasts to share their knowledge & excitement for the tools & techniques.
-Kezurou Kai USA and Mokuchi Studio is thrilled to host the 6th annual Kezurou Kai event on the East Coast.
+Mokuchi is thrilled to bring together the community for the 6th annual NY KEZ on the East Coast.
 The overall event includes several specialized workshops and forums that culminate in the main event – Kezurou Kai.

 Week long of activities leading up to NY KEZ 2019!